 Getting the most out of your sales team is an essential part of ensuring your business achieves its full potential.

 Salespeople operate in a stressful environment where they are exposed to rejection and frustration.
-Along with ensuring your sales staff have the right skills, you need to organise and motivate them.
+Along with ensuring your sales staff have the right skills, you need to organise, support and motivate them.

 1. What you want